 Until 1951, only a few foreigners had penetrated Nepal.
 They were mainly British officers of the Gurkha troops, a few stray scholars and friends of the Royal family.
 Later on, Indian air companies started their operation for business purposes and connected Nepal with Indian cities.
 After the establishment of the national flag carrier, the RNA, the route expansion of civil aviation made extensive progress domestically and internationally.

 The civil aviation service started in Nepal in 1953 with three old American -made DC-3 Dakotas belonging to an Indian company.
-After five years, Nepal established her own registered airline, Royal Nepal Airlines Corporation in July 1958 with one DC-3.
+After five years, Nepal established her registered airline, Royal Nepal Airlines Corporation in July 1958 with one DC-3.
 There were only 96 personnel then.
-At the beginning,its service was limited to Indian cities like Patna, Calcutta and Delhi in the International Sector and to Simara, Pokhara and Biratnagar in the Domestic Sector.
+Initially, its service was limited to Indian cities like Patna, Calcutta and Delhi in the International Sector and Simara, Pokhara and Biratnagar in the Domestic Sector.
 The facilities provided at that time were limited.

 Royal Nepal took over an international schedule in 1960.
 Starting with a fleet of Douglas DC-3's, the airline quickly moved on to the turboprop Fokker F-27.

 The commissioning of the remarkable Twin Otter and Pilatus Porter aircraft into the Royal Nepal Airlines fleet in the 1970s brought about a quick and easy way of accessing many of the remote regions of the kingdom.

 By the early 1970s, the airline had introduced Hawker Siddeley HS-748 turboprops, and Boeing 727 jet airliners were introduced in 1972 after Kathmandu's runway had been extended for medium-sized jet operations.
 The Boeing 727s were gradually replaced by Boeing 757s.